MitchBred/flight-hunter/README.md

 - Create archive page.

-- Laravel app to an Node app
+- Laravel app to a Node app

 ## Demo